 In our endoscopy project we are hoping to take this a stage further, using 5G to allow an important diagnostic test to be undertaken in the comfort of the patient’s home, with a virtual link to the consultant, and avoiding hospital visits which place a pressure on the hospital and are inconvenient for patients.

-To find out how to get involved please email us.
+To find out how to get involved please get in touch.